Adoption Education

 Bringing a new pet home is exciting!

 Help your new dog or cat make a successful adjustment to your home by being prepared and being patient.
 It can take anywhere from two days or several months for you and your pet to adjust to each other.
 Your new pet is a living, breathing, creature with feelings.
 Our best analogy is imagine going to a new country and not knowing the language or the people.
 How confusing would it be?
 Go slow, do not try everything at once.
 Introduce new pets and resident pets slowly and supervised.
 For dogs, walk it out.
 Walk the dogs together, let them play, and then go into the home.
 Be cautious with toys, food, and beds at first.
+We have found that dogs are usually on their best behavior for the first couple of weeks before they get comfortable and start testing their boundaries.
+Cats may hide at first.
+Please remember that we can offer advice or suggestions if you are experiencing any issues.

 For The Fidos

-“The most important phase dogs go through after the shelter is the Decompression Phase, also known as the Two week shutdown.
+“The most important phase dogs go through after the shelter is the Decompression Phase, also known as the Two-week shutdown.
 The Decompression stage lasts anywhere from the first day to a few weeks to even, in extreme cases, months.
 This guide will show you step-by-step what to do from the moment your rescue arrives through the first days and weeks to set up your foster dog for success.”

 Housebreaking Tips